jorendorff/gc-in-50-lines/README.md

 to inspect variables.

-So to keep things as simple as possible, what we'll do is make a single variable
+So to keep things as simple as possible, what we&rsquo;ll do is make a single variable

     Object* root = nullptr;

-we'll call it "root", for reasons that will become clear later, and this variable will be special to the GC.
+we&rsquo;ll call it "root", for reasons that will become clear later, and this variable will be special to the GC.

 nullptr, by the way, is one of the C++ ways to spell null.